NEW PRACTICE DIRECTION 36P - PILOT SCHEME: PLACEMENT PROCEEDINGS: PROCEDURE FOR SPECIFIED STEPS TO BE TAKEN VIA THE ONLINE SYSTEM

 1.1 This Practice Direction is made under rule 36.2 and sets up a Pilot Scheme to allow-

-(a)for applications in placement proceedings, and all required accompanying documents, to be filed with the court via uploading them to the online system; and
+(a)for applications in placement proceedings, all required accompanying documents and all documents filed during the course of proceedings, to be filed with the court via uploading them to the online system; and

 (b)for applications, judgments and orders in such proceedings to be served by the court via the online system.